-- u.hi.setValid(): sets the valid bit for header hi to true and sets the valid bit for all other headers to false, which implies that reading these headers will return an unspecified value. - u.hi.setInvalid(): if the valid bit for any member header of u is true then sets it to false, which implies that reading any member header of u will return an unspecified value.
+- u.hi.setValid(): sets the valid bit for header hi to true and sets the valid bit for all other headers to false, which implies that it is unspecified what value reading any member header of u will return. - u.hi.setInvalid(): if the valid bit for any member header of u is true then sets it to false, which implies that it is unspecified what value reading any member header of u will return.

-We can understand an assignment to a union
+We can understand an assignment to a union field